-Join us on Wednesday, May 17 for an evening showcasing the beauty of art and culture in the South End – a Galley Walk & Talk, shared over wine and hors d’ouevres, in Girard’s shared penthouse and outdoor terrace.
+On a perfect evening in May, Girard opened its shared penthouse and outdoor terrace to members and friends of the Junior League of Boston for an evening that showcased the beauty of art and culture in the South End – a Gallery Walk & Talk, shared over wine and hors d’ouevres.

 Girard, a new 160-unit luxury apartment building in Boston’s South End, is home to 12 on-site galleries featuring unique pieces from Boston-area artists, graphic designers, and craftspersons.

-Guests will have the pleasure of hearing local female artist, Christine Vaillancourt, speak about her paintings currently on display.
-Additionally, Peter Roth, founder of New Atlantic Development, will share the inspiration and innovation behind the Girard building and gallery space.
+Guests had the pleasure of hearing local female artist, Christine Vaillancourt, speak about her paintings currently on display.
+Additionally, Peter Roth, founder of New Atlantic Development, shared the inspiration and innovation behind the Girard building and gallery space.

-JL Boston will cap off the evening by speaking to the impactful work its JLB Arts program is making in the community teaching young women life skills through exposure to arts-related disciplines.
+And JL Boston capped off the evening by speaking to the impactful work its JLB Arts program is making in the community teaching young women life skills through exposure to arts-related disciplines.

 About Christine Vaillancourt